ThiagoMedeiros12/RSA/README.md

 # RSA
-Building a GUI with QT, Python and Numpy
+Building a GUI with Tkinter, Python